eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Again, it’s important to note that storage is not part of the EVM itself, rather the currently executing contract account.
 More specifically, the contract account contains a **storage root** that points to a separate Merkle Patricia Trie for that contract's storage.

 The example above shows only a small section of the account's storage.
 Like memory, all the values in storage are well-defined as zero.
-Also, when a contract executes an `SSTORE` opcode that sets a storage slot’s value from non-zero back to zero, the operation becomes eligible for a gas refund (the gas is not returned immediately, but is credited to the transaction’s refund counter)​.
-This refund is applied at the end of the transaction to offset some of the gas cost, effectively rewarding the freeing of storage space.
+Also, when a contract executes an `SSTORE` opcode that sets a storage slot’s value from non-zero back to zero, the operation becomes eligible for a gas refund (the gas is not returned immediately but is credited to the transaction’s refund counter)​.
+This refund serves as a reward to accounts for freeing up valuable storage from the state trie and is applied at the end of the transaction to offset some of the gas cost.

 ### Reading from storage